 Southeast Missouri State University and its College of Education, Health, and Human

 Studies.
 Within this context, the Department strives for academic excellence in both

 The primary mission of the undergraduate program is to provide a background of knowledge pertaining to normal and disordered communication, a foundation of ethical and clinical practice, and strong preparation for further graduate study in communication disorders.
 This mission is accomplished in the context of a broader liberal arts education.

 The primary mission of the graduate program is to provide professional preparation in the area of speech-language pathology.
 This mission is accomplished in accordance with the standards set forth by the American Speech-Language-Hearing Association.

-The mission of the College of Health and Human Services is to provide leadership and support for the teaching, research, scholarship and service responsibilities of its academic units.
+The mission of the College of Education, Health, and Human Studies is to provide leadership and support for the teaching, research, scholarship and service responsibilities of its academic units.
 A significant focus in the college is to serve the students in facilitating success in reaching their goal of graduating with a degree leading to a rewarding profession.
-The student focus of the college is evident in the fact that the College of Health and Human Services has attracted the largest number of majors on campus.
+The student focus of the college is evident in the fact that the College of Education, Health, and Human Studies has attracted the largest number of majors on campus.
 A strength of the college is the fact that, although there are diverse academic offerings, all programs potentially lead to a career that significantly and positively impact the lives of individuals and families.